<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/the-new-superpower-is-old-speed-craft-and-ai</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/the-new-superpower-is-old-speed-craft-and-ai</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/the-new-superpower-is-old-speed-craft-and-ai</guid>

 <description><![CDATA[<p>AI makes speed cheaper, but craft still sets the ceiling.
 Eric and John unpack a timeless superpower: being fast and good at your work, then explore how to develop it without burning out.</p>